-Based upon its long-standing cooperation with partners and customers, CONET has a profound strategic knowledge, technical know how and process expertise to find vulnerabilities, identify suitable security tools and protections measures, thus prevent and repel hazards and cyber attacks effectively.
+Based upon its long-standing cooperation with partners and customers, CONET has a profound strategic knowledge, technical know-how and process expertise to find vulnerabilities, identify suitable security tools and protective measures, thus preventing and repelling hazards and cyber attacks effectively.

 - IT Security Consulting / Governance, Risk & Compliance (more)